carla-simulator/map/doc/ad_map_access_qgis/ad_map_access_qgis.md

 Also basic tools to test the map matching and routing functionality, prediction test(with runtime selection of route creation mode, prediction duration and length) are also provided.

-### Features of QGis 3.14 <a name="features"></a>
-Version 3.0 brings changes to many underlying dependencies which QGIS is built upon.

-#### Python 3.0
-QGIS 3.0 introduces a move to Python 3.
-This version brings many changes to both the Python language and individual Python libraries.
-A good place to start learning about the changes involved, and how to port your code to Python 3, is available in the official Python documentation: [Porting Python 2 Code to Python 3.](https://docs.python.org/3/howto/pyporting.html)

-#### Qt5
-QGIS 3.0 is based off version 5 of the underlying Qt libraries.
-Many changes and API breaks were introduced in Qt5.

-#### PyQt 5
-Together with the Python and Qt version changes, the PyQt libraries which expose Qt classes to Python have also had their version bumped to PyQt 5.

 ### CARLA ad_map_access toolbar <a name="toolbar"></a>
 The CARLA ad_map_access toolbar looks like this when the plugin is loaded: